 Old Buckets & a Wine Barrel

-A couple years ago I did a post on my old buckets planter.
+A couple years ago I did a post on my old buckets planter, click here to see that, it shows how I prepare the buckts and tubs to use as containers!

 Nothing fancy but it has always been a favorite of mine.